- When can you start giving dairy products to your baby?

 You may begin giving whole milk after the baby completes one year.
 The high-fat content in whole milk helps in the baby’s brain development.
 Once the baby completes two years, you can give him low-fat milk (2).

 You can begin giving yogurt to your baby as early as eight months (3), provided there is no familial history of allergies.
-Yogurt provides all the nutrients (protein, fat, calcium, potassium, etc.,) for your baby, and is easy on his tummy.
+Yogurt provides all the nutrients (protein, fat, calcium, potassium, etc.,) for your baby, and is easy on the tummy.

 The active cultures in the yogurt break down the lactose and protein, making them easy to digest.
 It also has vitamin D.